-On a busy road one of the manhole lids got stolen.
-First the few early travelers noticed that.
+On a busy road, one of the manhole lids got stolen.
+First, the few early travelers noticed that.
 Since it was a busy market road, soon everyone coming to the market started experiencing the problem.
-By noon one car got his wheels stuck in the manhole, which caused a big traffic jam in already narrow road.
-Finally the road side assistance team was able to get the car removed, however it did not took long enough before another car was stuck in the same manhole.
+By noon one car got his wheels stuck in the manhole, which caused a big traffic jam in the already narrow road.
+Finally the road side assistance team was able to get the car removed, however, it did not take long enough before another car was stuck in the same manhole.

 By end of the week, 4 cars got their wheels and axles broken.
 By end of the month total 30 cars had the same fate, also 4 bikes reported to have fallen in the open manhole causing major chaos on the road.

-As a good project manager Larry decided to visit the place himself to analyze the problem first.
+As a good project manager, Larry decided to visit the place himself to analyze the problem first.
 He spent his whole day in the market trying to see what all chaos was being caused by this open manhole lid.
-He also conducted interviews of the travelers, victims and few eye witnesses in the market.
+He also conducted interviews with the travelers, victims and few other in the market.
 After his initial analysis of the problem was done, he submitted his report with proposed action items to the managing committee.

 In his report, he mentioned that the open manhole was causing problems because people coming to market were not able to notice the open manhole in the busy market and they were driving their cars directly into the hole instead of avoiding it.
 Same was happening with people riding bikes, they were so busy looking around the busy road that they were not able to notice a wide open hole on the side of the road.

-So Larry proposed that they should install a couple of sign boards to make people aware about the existence of the open manhole and this should stop these events from happening.
-Managing committee showed full confidence in their project manager and they approved the recommendations without any questioning.
-In reality none of the managing committee members actually read through the 50 pages long report, they just noticed there was a solution suggested in the report and they jumped to approve it.
+So Larry proposed that they should install a couple of sign boards to make people aware of the existence of the open manhole and this should stop these events from happening.
+The managing committee showed full confidence in their project manager and they approved the recommendations without any questioning.
+In reality, none of the managing committee members actually read through the 50 pages long report, they just noticed there was a solution suggested in the report and they jumped to approve it.

 Once Larry got the approval, he immediately contacted the sourcing department and got two sign boards installed in the market.